Prabhat-IITP/Two-Pass-Assembler/README.md

 The assembler has been tested using two example programs to confirm its functionality and error-detection capabilities.
 These tests verify the assembler’s handling of labels, mnemonics, and the SET instruction.

 ---

-## License

-This project is open-source and is available for educational and development purposes.
-Contributions and feedback are welcome.

----

-This README file provides a summary of the program's structure, features, and usage instructions.
-For further details, please refer to the inline documentation within the source code.
-"""